Effect of gas flow on electronic transport in a DNA-decorated carbon nanotube: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Professors A. T. Charlie Johnson, M. Muller, A. Silva, V. Falko, J. Robinson, and Deepak Kumar for helpful discussions and suggestions.
-We also thank the University Grant Commission (UGC) and University Scheme to Strengthen R $\&$ D Doctoral Research Programme for financial support.
+We would like to thank Professors A T Charlie Johnson, M Muller, A Silva, V Falko, J Robinson, and Deepak Kumar for helpful discussions and suggestions.
+We also thank the Council of Scientific and Industrial Research (CSIR), the University Grant Commission (UGC), and the University Faculty R $\&$ D Research Programme for financial support.